arh926/spWombling/README.md

 # spWombling

-Reference to the paper titled, Bayesian Modeling with Spatial Curvature Processes.
+Reference to the paper titled, "Bayesian Modeling with Spatial Curvature Processes".
 Journal of the American Statistical Association (2023) (https://doi.org/10.1080/01621459.2023.2177166).

 <p align="center">